cablan/thesis/README.txt

 In the docs folder are all the files for the thesis document generation.

-In the greatSellerApp folder there are all the files for the model and the generated codes.
+In the greatSellerApp folder are all the files for the model and the generated codes.